maezyn/dolos/README.md

 ## Outlook

+* Encrypted ping payloads
 * Refactor code and ensure memory is being freed
-* Ensure file contents are small enough for ICMP ping payloads
-* Encrypted ping payloads
 * Reducing trail of evidence by embedding virus and executable in one file rather than creating a hidden file for the executable that is called after virus execution

 ## Disclaimer